Farekhr/LinkedList-Lab/README.md

 # LinkedList-Lab
 COMPENG 2SI3 Linked List Lab.

+Here, I delved deep into likedlist implementations, learning how to work with this abstract data type.

 Constructor and Destructor:
 - Implement both to manage resources properly.
 The constructor should initialize the list with dummy head and tail nodes.